FooBarAUT/network_sniffer/README.md

 # MAC adress sniffer

 This is a little freetime project in Python.\
-This script pings all IP's in the range the user provides and reports all back that appear to be alive.
+This script pings all IP's in the range the user provides or in the range from 1 to 254 and reports all back that appear to be alive.

 ## Installation